-Proposals should develop policy recommendations and methodologies for how to define and provide legal safeguards for legitimate limitations to the freedom of expression (for instance, but not limited to, Holocaust denial, hate speech, incitement to violence, dehumanization of political opponents).
+Proposals should develop policy recommendations and methodologies for how to define and provide legal safeguards for protecting open civic discourse in the face of, but not limited to, Holocaust denial, hate speech or incitement to violence.

 Proposals should build on past EU-funded projects, and seek cooperation with on-going ones, as well as plan to exploit potential complementarities with project(s) funded under HORIZON-CL2-2022-DEMOCRACY-01-05 - Evolution of political extremism and its influence on contemporary social and political dialogue; HORIZON-CL2-2022-DEMOCRACY-01-06: Media for democracy - democratic media; HORIZON-CL2-2022-DEMOCRACY-01-07: Politics and the impact of online social networks and new media; HORIZON-CL3-2021-FCT-01-03: Disinformation and fake news are combated and trust in the digital world is raised.
 Clustering and cooperation with other selected projects under this topic and other relevant projects are strongly encouraged.